 Skip to main content

-Light up a nation
+Power a village, light up a nation

 How a clever combination of actions is transforming lives in Malawi and Zimbabwe.
 Starting with solar-powered mini-grids and ending with a community working its way to a brighter future.